 How did you come up with recommendations for the services they need?

 Given how specific BMW’s request came in, our gear choices were instantly narrowed down to very specific gear to get this job done.
 Quick summary of how you put together the show at the venue/space given.
 The biggest challenge was definitely rigging and spacing.
 Airplane and train hangars serve their purpose, however, we were coming into three drastically different venues that were not meant for audio visual production.
 Another big challenge was lighting because the in house fluorescent fixtures were too bright for an intimate environment.
 As a result, we had to develop lighting sequences/ceiling wash patterns that would create an intimate atmosphere, without any dark areas.

 Did you run into any complications/ how did you solve them?

-As mentioned, every venue is different meaning on site changes had to happen upon arrival.
+As mentioned, every venue is different which means on site changes have to happen upon arrival.
 We travelled with top notch riggers to ensure the safety of all the guests.
 Moreover, we were improvising with different “bridal” options to keep our stage and car reveal centered to the venue.
 There is an art to this type of work and our riggers certainly mastered it!